 Curriculum Details

 The Global Surgery Track (NRMP#1716440C2) incorporates two years of training to not only build an excellent general surgery foundation but also confer a rural and international medicine perspective, develop surgical skills in multiple specialties beyond general surgery, and allow time for extensive research and advocacy work.
 Baylor’s unique schedule splits the global surgery track residency into two separate years.
-The first global surgery track year follows the clinical PGY-2 year, serving to introduce the resident to global surgery issues and clinical skills necessary in resource-limited environments.
-The second global surgery track year follows the clinical fifth year.
-As a board-eligible surgeon, the senior resident will both mentor junior residents and provide much needed surgical care in rural and international settings.
+The first-year General Surgery Global Surgery track resident (GS-1 year) follows the clinical PGY-2 year, serving to introduce the fellow to global surgery issues and clinical skills necessary in resource-limited environments.
+The second-year General Surgery Global Surgery track resident (GS-2 year) follows the clinical fifth year of their training.
+As a board-eligible surgeon, the senior resident will both mentor residents and provide much-needed surgical care in rural and international settings.

 Designed to prepare surgeons to skillfully face emergent scenarios in resource-limited environments, residents complete diverse rotations throughout their two years of training.
-Below is a list of such rotations as selected by current and former residents.
+Below is a list of such rotations selected by current and former general surgery global surgery track residents.

 - Baylor College of Medicine: National School of Tropical Medicine (Houston, Texas)